mb-BCA/NetDynFlow/README.md

 	$ pip install .

 Do not forget the "." at the end which means "*look for the setup.py file in the current directory*."
-This will check for the dependencies and install NetDynFlow.
+This will check for the dependencies and install *NetDynFlow*.
 To confirm the installation open an interactive session and try to import the library by typing `import netdynflow`.

 > **NOTE**: After installation the current folder "*~/Downloads/NetDynFlow-master/*" can be safely deleted, or moved somewhere else if you want to conserve the examples and the tests.